tolmasky/magic-ws/README.md

 ## Create Lerna-like Workspaces without the configuration

-As you probably picked up above, you can use globs to easily swap in entire collections of packages.
-But we also provide the `-w` (or `--workspace`) flag to make this use case more explicit:
+You can use globs to easily swap in entire collections of packages, but we also provide the `-w` (or `--workspace`) flag to make this use case more explicit:

 ```bash
 $ magic-ws -w ./my-mono-repo ./my-mono-repo/main-app